LiaScript/docs/README.md

 ```

                                --{{1}}--
-You have to keep in mind, that this will work as intended if the user is not in Textbook mode.
+You need to keep in mind that this will function as intended only if the user is not in Textbook mode.
-Otherwise, all elements will be read out loud and nothing is hidden.
+Otherwise, all elements will be read out loud, and nothing will be hidden.

     {{1 |>}}
 This is an example where {|> 1-2}{I go} _{|> 2}{I am going}_ to work.